Please Log in or Register

 C-5M on first direct Arctic overflight to Afghanistan

 Fourteen mobility Airmen teamed together to fly a Lockheed C-5M Super Galaxy on a direct, non-stop mission from Dover Air Force Base, Delaware, here June 5 and June 6, 2011.
-The flight was the first time a U.S. Air Force plane flew this northern route from the United States, over Canada and ...
+The flight was the first time a U.S. Air Force plane flew this northern route from the United States, over Canada and into the Arctic Circle, then back down through Russian and Kazakhstan airspace to Afghanistan.
+“Everyone involved with this mission ...

 Category: Military Aviation